EdJoPaTo/website-stalker-example/systems/starlabs/de/collections-laptops.md

 [StarFighter](/pages/starfighter)

-Power-user performance with the biggest screen and the most headroom.
+Our most powerful Linux laptop, built for heavy workloads.

-€13,37
+From €13,37

 Display 16-inch 16:10, up to 4K 120Hz

 Weight 1.6 kg

-Performance Intel Ultra / AMD + 64GB LPDDR5X
+Performance Intel Ultra or AMD Ryzen AIDesigned for heavy workloads

 Battery Up to 18 hrs